 How to create a safe driving policy

 Every company or entity that has employees, volunteers or contractors drive its vehicles or use their own vehicles directly for work purposes must have a safe driving policy.
-You can create your own, or you can get our template (plus six other checklists) simply by creating an owner driver or company/fleet account on DT Driver Training.
+You can create your own, or you can get our template (plus six other checklists) simply by creating a company/fleet account on DT Driver Training.

 Who is responsible for your safe driving policy?

 To get started on your safe driving policy you need to decide who is going to be responsible for creating the document and implementing the policies.
 This could be several people, particularly if you have a fleet manager who can look after the vehicle and licensing side of things, and an HR manager that can look after the compliance and health side of things.

 Your drivers’ health is a major factor in their stress levels which can affect their attitude when driving.
 People in a rush and feeling stressed make poor decisions.
 Add some policies around reducing stress when driving (things like route planning, not driving at certain times of the day, using Skype for meetings rather than driving, etc).
 You will also need to state what your policies are for medicine, drug and alcohol use when driving.